 - Ace Combat 3: Electrosphere has the UI-series blimps; the UI-4052 Cralias (misspelling of Clarias, genus of catfish), which was hijacked by a terrorist group carrying a bioweapon, and the infinitely cooler UI-4053 Sphyrna (named after a genus of hammerhead sharks), which is a heavily armed and armored Flying Aircraft Carrier.
 It became the symbol of a late game terrorist organization and its de facto moving HQ.
 All endings require you to destroy this beast, and it houses two of the game's most powerful (read: toughest to beat) planes: the Wave Motion Gun-equipped MacGuffin plane X-49 Raven and the Big Bad's Super Prototype UI-4054 Aurora.
 Part of the difficulty downing the blimp is that, unlike other airborne things in game, you need to target its weapons systems, sub-engines and finally main engine for it to go down, at least for the current mission.

-- The First Lady of Bioshock Infinite is an example.
-It doesn't have much coolness on the performance side of things, except for being able to fly itself to any point on the planet, but it sure looks cool with its gold finish and the portrait of lady Comstock on the side.
+- Most ships in Bioshock Infinite, but particularly Comstock's ship, the giant battleship Hand of the Prophet, and the First Lady — which doesn't have much coolness on the performance side of things, except for being able to fly itself to any point on the planet, but it sure looks cool with its gold finish and the portrait of lady Comstock on the side.

 - Guns Of Icarus Online is all about flying fantastic airships into battle with other cool airships.